cse110-sp25-group27/cse110-sp25-group27/admin/meetings/052525-sprint-2-review.md

   - Adapt CRUD operations to information and pages
   - Ensure that the operations display information like planned
   - Get interactions working with page navigation
+- Backend needs to continue writing unit tests, as there is a lot to cover
+  - In our first iteration of 7 tests, we did identify bugs with the CRUD operations
+  - we need to continue uncovering these issues
 - Continued communication between both teams
   - Make sure everything is working correctly
   - Updates on bugs and potential issues